Distribution of Salix candida in the US

 USES: small ornamental shrub, use in the front of a mixed border or in a rock garden; great in a container.

 NB: the drought of 2016-2018 resulted in very poor growth for the female selection, this naturally grows in swampy areas!
 We have created a new planting bed in the wetter area!
-I'd plant it in the swamp at the bottom of our property, but beavers would eat it as they eat all the other native willows there!
+I would plant it in the swamp at the bottom of our property, but beavers would eat it as they eat all the other native willows there!

 Salix candida, Thalictrum 'Black Stockings', Amsonia, Chionanthus virginiana